michaelobi99/PPM-C-Compression/README.md

 The memory requirement for the PPM is very large, and increases with increasing context length.

 Compression speed:
-The compression speed of this implemenation averages at about 1.3 mb/second.
+The compression speed of this implementation averages at about 1.3 mb/second.